cablevsfiberinternet

 Remote worker with video callsFios

 Symmetric upload is the decisive factor.
-Fios Gigabit gives you 880 Mbps up.
-Xfinity Gigabit gives you 35 Mbps up.
-If your job depends on reliable video calls and cloud sync, Fios wins decisively.
+Fios Gigabit gives you 880 Mbps up; Xfinity Gigabit now gives roughly 100 Mbps up in mid-split markets - better than the old 35 Mbps but still nearly 9x less than Fios.
+If your job depends on heavy cloud sync alongside calls, Fios wins decisively.

 Gamer (competitive FPS/battle royale)Fios